richfitz/remake/doc/format.md

 ## Packages

 The section `packages` takes a list of packages to load -- these are the packages that your project relies on.
-They will be loaded when `maker` starts up.
+They will be loaded when `remake` starts up.
 To load the `MASS` and `lme4` packages you could write:

 ```
 packages: